inasafe/inasafe-doc/docs/source/training/tot/501_adult_learning.rst

    weakness and strength
 j.
 Allowing participant to grow based on norm and value in public

 **4. Adult Learning Evaluation**

 Evaluation or assessment is activity to determine how far learning process can be implemented based on expectation.
 So, assessment or evaluation is focused in activity to measure how success a program is (micro: facilitator, macro: organization).
 According to Fajar, A., (2002), assessment can be determine as an effort to get any information routine, sustainable, and comprehensive about learning process and result, growth also attitude and behavior that reached by participant.

 Based on terminology above, evaluation process should be done along with learning process, not just in the ned of learning process.
 Evaluation is a process to describe transformation from the participant after the training/workshop.
 Process means evaluation is done continuosly and comprehensive, with methods so it will shows the expected result.
 It also explained that assessment is done by collecting facts sistematically.
 This thing shows that in an evaluation process, we need to collect data or measure.

 Technique, method or evaluation tool is the way or process that used for collectiong informations or data which used for assessment material.
 This technique will affect the result.
 Basically, technique, or assessment method can be divided into two, they are, test technique or method and non-test technique or method.
 In cognitive aspect, we can use exam test, oral or written.
 It expected that this aspect can improve affective aspect for participant.
 Affective aspect can be done by observation and questioner, and psychomotor aspect can be assessed through the activity and result.

 Evaluation theory above basically similar between pedagogy and andragogy, but, the way to evaluate is different.
 In adult learning, evaluation method should be reflected to freedom, it means the evaluation should come from participant, not from outside coercion.
-Also it explain that adult learning has to be able assesst themzelves.
+Also it explain that adult learning has to be able to assess themselves.
 Terminology for “exam” or text for adult is self-examination.
 Some example for evaluation method for adult are:

 a.
 Feedback: Every participant is given chance to give opinion and feeling about the new learning process.
 b.
 Reflection: Participant is given chance to give their reflection.
    Reflection is subjective and unique, so facilitator should not give any feedback.
 c.
+Group Discussion.
-Group DiscussionL Every participant is given chance to discuss their self evaluation and put it on a report.
+   Every participant is given chance to discuss their self evaluation and put it on a report.
 d.
 Questionnaire: Assessment with question form that prepared by facilitator and filled by participant.
 e.
 Management team: Between participant there is a team consist of a moderator, secretary, and evaluator.
    This team has a task to create a short report and creating evaluation for each day of training.

 The way above can help with Performance Assessment.
 It is a non-test assessment that can be done with observing participant activity during the learning process.
 This assessment is appropriate to assess competency that reached which is require participant to do some task such as practice and simulation.
 Performance Assessment need to consider these things:

 a.
 Feedback: Every participant is given chance to give opinion and feeling about the new learning process.
 b.
 Reflection: Participant is given chance to give their reflection.
    Reflection is subjective and unique, so facilitator should not give any feedback.
 c.
+Group Discussion.
-Group DiscussionL Every participant is given chance to discuss their self evaluation and put it on a report.
+   Every participant is given chance to discuss their self evaluation and put it on a report.
 d.
 Questionnaire: Assessment with question form that prepared by facilitator and filled by participant.
 e.
 Management team: Between participant there is a team consist of a moderator, secretary, and evaluator.
    This team has a task to create a short report and creating evaluation for each day of training.

 The way above can help with Performance Assessment.
 It is a non-test assessment that can be done with observing participant activity during the learning process.
 This assessment is appropriate to assess competency that reached which is require participant to do some task such as practice and simulation.

 Performance Assessment need to consider these things: